 Just because you want your rings to match does not mean you need to skimp on detailing and style!
 The details in your matching wedding rings can be as minimal or as elaborate as you want.

-Some romantic ways to approach matching wedding bands are to consider engraving—either the outside or the inside of the bands—with the date, a song lyric, your monogram, or other words of significance to you as a couple.
-Many couples love the idea of fingerprinting the inside of one another’s band as a special way to personalize their rings.
+For wedding bands that match in the most personal way, consider engraving either the outside or the inside of the bands with the wedding date, a song lyric, your monogram, or other words of significance to you as a couple.
+You can have the rings engraved on the inside, to be your little secret, or on the outside for all of the world to see.
+Another matching element that many couples love is having their fingerprints imprinted on the inside of one another’s bands as a special way to personalize their rings.

 Coordinating Wedding Bands

-If you like the idea of having a wedding band that is similar to your fiancé’s, but don’t necessarily want them to completely match, it is a nice idea to opt for coordinating wedding bands.
-For wedding bands that coordinate beautifully, you and your fiancé can select one of a couple of design elements to match, such as precious metal choice and finish, but choose some elements that differ to illustrate your individual styles and identities.
-A good example could be wedding rings that feature white gold and milgrain, his with a milgrain border, hers with milgrain and exquisite diamond detailing (as below).
+If you like the idea of having a wedding band that is similar to your fiancé’s, but don’t necessarily want them to completely match, there are many ways to coordinate your wedding bands without matching.
+You and your fiancé can select one or two design elements to match, such as precious metal choice and finish, but choose some elements that differ to illustrate your individual styles and identities.
+Here are some unique ways to create coordinating his and hers rings:

 A wedding ring is the most basic and absolute symbol of your commitment to your spouse.
 Whether you decide to select matching wedding rings, coordinating bands, or completely individual styles, pick what you love—you will wear this ring for as long as you both shall live!